ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 In Tenancy information area, select copy button so that you copy the OCID for tenancy and don’t forget to make a note in a txt file.

-Also copy the **Object Storage Namespace** under the Object Storage Setting area and don’t forget to make a note in a text file.
+Also you can copy the **Object Storage Namespace** under the Object Storage Setting area and don’t forget to make a note in a text file.
+You can get this information too, at the end of the Terraform deployment apply (as terraform output).

 ![](./images/image19.png)